 The FXBVillage model is a sustainable and community-based solution to extreme poverty and AIDS.
 Each FXBVillage program delivers long-term improvements in health and education, and gives economic opportunity to children and families in need.
 We don’t provide charity.
 Instead, we invest in individuals to equip them with the training and resources so they can achieve lasting self-sufficiency and stability.

-FXB currently operates 32 FXBVillage programs with 2 in Burundi, 3 in China, 1 in Colombia, 1 in the DRC, 2 in India, 21 in Rwanda, and 2 in Uganda.
+FXB has lifted more than 12’000 families out of poverty through 162 FXBVillage programs and currently operates 30 FXBVillage programs with 2 in Burundi, 4 in China, 2 in Colombia, 2 in India, 18 in Rwanda, and 2 in Uganda.
 See where we work by clicking on the interactive FXB International map.

 Helping Families.
 Saving Children.